Joyce Glasser reviews Push (February 21, 2020), Cert. 12A, 92 min.

 This is one reason why it is so difficult for governments to take necessary action, even if they felt it was in their jurisdiction and in their interest to do so.
 Another reason dates back to the economic theories of Milton Friedman, advisor to Ronald Reagan and Margaret Thatcher, who extolled the virtues of a free market economic system with minimal intervention.

 The 400 seat-room Council Chamber at the UN, covered in imposing brown and gold 1930s murals by the Catalan artist Josep Maria Sert, makes a perfect setting for Farha’s report.
-The murals honour the 16th century Spanish jurist Francisco de Vitoria from Salamanca University, and evoke the end of scourges, war, slavery and epidemic at the centre of which are imposing giants united in peace.
+The murals honour the 16th century Spanish jurist Francisco de Vitoria from Salamanca University, and evoke the end of scourges, war, slavery and epidemics, at the centre of which are imposing giants united in peace.
 Will the equally destructive force of dead cities one day be the subject of a mural?
 While politicians from Barcelona, Berlin and Stockholm enthusiastically cite new initiatives, other delegates are looking at their mobile phones or staring into space.
 Where do you start when you cannot even have a meeting with Jonathan Gray?